GreenWaves-Technologies/mobilenet/README.md

 - accuracy_on_validation_data: this folder contains everything related to the accuracy check of the model on the target GAP chip.
 It uses the \_\_EMUL\_\_ mode supported by the GAP*flow*.
 The usage of this tool is explained in its relative directory [documentation](accuracy_on_validation_data/README.md).
 - [common.mk](common.mk): defines the topology parameters which will be passed as macro defines to your application code.

+## Power Analysis on GAP9

+Every model has been tested on GAP9 chip to evaluate performance and power consumption.
+The devise used is a picoscope